Wesliey7/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execution permissions to the owner
+a script that sets the permission to a file